pbprasad99/algorithmic_pareto/docs/Algorithms/Array_Partitioning/Hoare.md

         ```

 ## Important things to Note:

-**This algorithm is not stable.
+- **This algorithm is not stable.
 The relative order of elements will not be preserved.**
 Naive partitioning using extra space is the only algorithm which preserves relative order of elements.

+- When used in quicksort/quickselect, instead of fixed pivot selection either random pivot selection or selection algorithms like Median of Medians are used to pick the pivot.

 ## Additional Resources
 1. [ALGS4 - Sedgewick](https://algs4.cs.princeton.edu/23quicksort/){target="_blank"}